Rirsc/rirsc.github.io/content/pages/info.md

 Ey there stranger.
 Ricardo here, welcome to my abode :)

 I’m an Industrial Design Engineer mostly focused on 3D digital and interactive works.
-I love playing with technology and my main interests are [music,](/pages/etc/gigs/) [games,](/pages/etc/games/) comix, design, films, riding my bike around forests and playing with computers to create stuff.
+I love playing with technology and my main interests are [music,](/pages/etc/gigs/), games, comix, design, films, riding my bike around forests and playing with computers to create stuff.

-A more precise portfolio focused on my 3D professional job is found at [rirsc.xyz](http://rirsc.xyz) but I plan to move everything to this site sooner or later.

 ## Key points